Tiagobuzzz/UltraWorldCodes/README.md

   mechanisms when contradictions arise.
 - **SemanticMemory** stores durable conceptual knowledge that decays slowly over time.
 - **BehaviorSystem** picks basic actions for a character based on mood and beliefs.
+- **IdeaNetwork** forms new ideas from memories and emotions, linking them through "brainwires".

 ## Building